deejithr/Crypto_Analyisis_on_CAN_Framework/README.md

     pip install -r requirements.txt

 ## Usage
 Before running the simulation, it must be ensured that the SocketCAN has been initialized. `Setup.sh` initializes the vcan0 interface.
-It is mandatory to run `Setup.sh` once before running the simulation for the first time
+It is mandatory to run `Setup.sh` once before running the simulation for the first time.
+Run the script `Run.sh` to initate the UI

 ## UI
 Snapshots of the UI